seregazhuk/php-react-promise-testing/README.md

 The test fails if the `$promise` resolves.

-You can specify `$timeout` in seconds to wait for promise to be rejected.
+You can specify `$timeout` in seconds to wait for promise to be resolved.
-If the promise was not resolved in specified timeout the test fails.
+If the promise was not resolved in specified timeout, it rejects with `React\Promise\Timer\TimeoutException` .
 When not specified, timeout is set to 2 seconds.

 ```php
 class PromiseRejectsTest extends TestCase